DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 creativity as business towards creative disruption understood strictly in the non-Californian sense of the term.[^40]

+<div class="streams"><hr class="streams" />Positive contingencies and valuable encounters should, and will be, a great side effect, yet there should be other, more realistic motivations and objectives guiding the setup of a creative hub.<hr class="streams" /></div>

 We also find that sometimes these spaces turn into scenes for experimentation with new types of solidarity among creative workers; a much-needed thing in a time of increasingly flexible labor conditions,